Anamay-Kapoor/CodingClubFrontendTask/README.md

 # CodingClubFrontendTask
-Download all files in same folder
+Download all files in same folder from zip :)